sentioxyz/docs/sentio-debugger/simulation/README.md

 ## Override Contract

 Use the compilations tab to upload a local contract compilation folder.
-See [upload-compilation.md](upload-compilation.md "mention") for more details.&#x20;
+See [upload-compilation](upload-compilation "mention") for more details.&#x20;

 ![](<https://raw.githubusercontent.com/sentioxyz/docs/main/.gitbook/assets/image (3) (1) (1).png>)